 Introducing Lightpaint

-you can check out the history of lightpainting photography here [link]
+:new: you can check out the history of lightpainting photography here

 Lightpainting is a technique in photography by using low shutter speed and a moving light source.
 The light source is moved by a person or a device so you can acquire an artictic result.